Kiwicare Pest » Pests » Q – Z » wasps

-Pest wasps are the introduced social wasps, the German, common and asian paper wasps.
+Pest wasps are the introduced social wasps; the German, common wasps and Australia and asian paper wasps.
 Wasp nests can contain several thousand wasps each with a sting.

 Pest wasps; German, common and the paper wasps, can be distinguished from bees by their shiny hairless bodies and distinct black and yellow stripes.
 Honey bees have much less distinct stripes of browns.
 Bumble bees are much larger, are rounded and have furry bodies.